 It’s easier to communicate in person.
 That’s a fact.
 But, if everyone works from home, sometimes a lot of miscommunication can happen.
 To avoid that, everyone becomes more careful with the way they plan their tasks.

-Aside from the advantages that I have listed above, I know that there are also several disadvantages of working from home.
+Aside from the advantages that I have listed above, I know that there are also several disadvantages to working from home.
 One thing that I want to mention is the work feels never-ending!
 When I work on something at home, I sometimes start working as early as possible, then keep on working until it’s past midnight.

 I can’t keep track of time because it’s either I’m enjoying what I do, or because I am well into it and I want to get it done soon.
 Unlike at the office, I can just wait for 4 PM then that’s it.
 I’ll leave everything at work, and continue it the next day.